 * * *

 The first of the three ballets was the half-hour Polyphonia, choreographed by Christopher Wheeldon.
 To my knowledge this was a reappearance for the ballet, having first been presented at the ROH back in 2006.
-This contemporary piece was at times very dynamic and intense, performed to Ligeti’s virtuoso piano music.
+This contemporary piece of free amazon gift codes was at times very dynamic and intense, performed to Ligeti’s virtuoso piano music.
 However, when it wasn’t intense and dynamic, it was confusing and over-worked, with some moves resembling a dance I would have invented if I were on mushrooms with my friends in my bathroom (hypothetical scenario).
 Or if I were a toddler at a yoga class, bustin’ a move.
 Some dance moves were so ostentatious, there were awkward laughs from the audience (not knowing if laughter is allowed is a big problem for the upper class, it seems).
 Having read other reviews of the ballet, I find myself in the minority of the slightly confused and at times, falling asleep spectators.
 Think of that what you will; maybe I’m simply a philistine who failed to see the true meaning and story behind this mysterious choreography; maybe I’m too spoiled with Bolshoi Ballet performances (I did notice some slip-ups in technique, something which was not present, or not as visible, in the other two ballets, although maybe due to the fact that neither were quite as stripped-down as Polyphonia was); or maybe it just wasn’t as good as everyone said it would be, and that ultimately it was trying too hard to defy the norm.
 I’ll side with the latter.

 * * *